 Considering buying a Samsung Frame TV but pausing at the price tag?
 Here’s our honest Samsung The Frame review and thoughts after buying one ourselves!

-Now that we’ve had it for a few months, we wanted to share an honest, unsponsored, unbiased review based on our experience with the Samsung Frame TV!
+Now that we’ve had it for over a year, we wanted to share an honest, unsponsored, unbiased review based on our experience with the Samsung Frame TV!

 Here is our Samsung The Frame TV Review!